DerpHerpenstein/src-721/README.md

     "v": "1",
     "op": "reveal",
     "symbol": "SYM",
-    "sig": "a1b2...e8d9",   // signed hash of data object containing references to traits "data":{
+    "sig": "a1b2...e8d9",   // signed hash of data object containing references to traits [optional] only needed if an operator is used
+    "data":{
         "t0": ["A12430899936789156000", "A9676658320305385000"],    // up to x layers of stamp traits (references by CP asset#) containing
         "t1": ["A17140023175661332000", "A6689685157378600000"],    // transparency can be stacked on top of eachother to form a final image